ChrisPritchard/ctf-writeups/tryhackme/thegreatescape.md

 1. on exif-util i found a page that allowed uploading images or fetching them from a url. a proper image would render the exif data for that image. i went down a rabbit hole with this, trying a XXE exploit by putting valid XMP-xml in the XMP tags of a jpg. to do this i used a tool like https://github.com/BuffaloWill/oxml_xxe, but I was unsuccessful.
 2. when fetching from a url, I found I could fetch from the site itself. importantly, if the url was NOT an image, it returned the content verbatim.
 So...
 SSRF.
 However I couldn't use it to fetch anything but a url.
 3. This was where I got to after the first hour.
-Many hours later (took me a while to discover ffuf was ruined by 503s), and obsessed with that .bak.txt rule plus the statement that devs leave their backups around (which was the hint), I eventually tried /exif-util.bak.txt
+Many hours later (took me a while to discover ffuf was ruined by 503s), and obsessed with that .bak.txt rule plus the statement that devs leave their backups around (which was the hint), I eventually tried `/exif-util.bak.txt`...

 Damnit.
 Soo easy it was hard to find :D

-4. The result was what was probably the vue template for an older version of the tool.
+4. The backup looked like the vue template for an older version of the tool.
 In there was one important line: the url it used: `const response = await this.$axios.$get('http://api-dev-backup:8080/exif' ... etc ...`
 5. 8080 is not exposed on the machine, but i didn't try that anyway.
 Instead I used this with the SSRF from before, and sure enough I got a response!
 Here is the request (using the API that the exif-util used: `GET /api/exif?url=http://api-dev-backup:8080/exif`.

+> NOTE: at the time I did this, I discovered the above step doesn't work if you are not a tryhackme subscriber - discovered when a friend tried the room with a free account.
+Hopefully this is/has been fixed because this is an awesome room.

-6. playing around with this I eventually discovered that passing a malformed or blank url gave a very important message: this `GET /api/exif?url=http://api-dev-backup:8080/exif?url=` returned an error saying something like 'curl needs a url passed to it'.
+7. Playing around with this I eventually discovered that passing a malformed or blank url gave a very important message: this `GET /api/exif?url=http://api-dev-backup:8080/exif?url=` returned an error saying something like 'curl needs a url passed to it'.
 This immediately said 'os injection' and sure enough, I eventually got the golden text proving this when I used the url: `GET /api/exif?url=http://api-dev-backup:8080/exif?url=;id`.
 This would error curl as before and then print the id result out.

 Exploring with the RCE I found out several things: